h2oai/dai-deployment-examples/sagemaker-mojo-mli/README.md

 # Sagemaker MOJO and MLI Scoring

-This is an example of getting predictions and reason codes at the same time from Amazon Sagemaker.
+This is an example of getting single row predictions and reason codes at the same time from Amazon Sagemaker.
 The example assumes you have the following from Driverless AI:

 -  `mojo.zip` from a completed experiment (to get predictions)